-- In a large bowl, add the mince, shaoxing wine, tamari (or all purpose soy), ginger, sliced spring onion and salt.
+- Add the mince, Shaoxing wine, tamari (or all-purpose soy), ginger, sliced spring onion, and salt in a large bowl.
 Use your hands to combine the ingredients.

-- Lay wonton wrappers on a flat surface, pinch a bit of the meat mixture and place in the centre of the wonton wrapper.
-Your ball should be about the size of a large grape.
+- Lay the wonton wrappers on a flat surface, and place a pinch of the pork mixture (the size of a large grape) in the centre of the wonton wrapper.

-- Line the outside of the wrapper with some water using your fingers, fold in half to encase the pork mixure and then pinch the outsides to form small pleats.
-My kids love helping me with this and they don’t need to be perfect!
-I like to place the made wonton dumplings on a damp tea towel both underneath and on top of the dumplings to stop them drying out.
+- Line the outside of the wrapper with some water using your fingers, fold it in half to encase the pork mixture and then pinch the outsides to form small pleats.
+Cover the dumplings with a damp tea towel to keep them from drying out.

 - To cook, place the dumplings in a large pot of boiling water.
-Cook 4-5 minutes.
+Cook for 4-5 minutes.
 The dumplings are ready when they float to the surface.
-Remove one dumpling and cut in half to check if you need to.
-If still raw in the centre, cook an additional minute.
+Remove one dumpling and cut it in half to check it is cooked through.
+If still raw in the centre, cook for an additional minute.

 Pork & beans

-- In a large skillet, heat oil on high heat.
+- In a large skillet, heat the olive oil on high heat.

-- Add garlic, cook 30 seconds until fragrant.
+- Add the garlic, and cook for 30 seconds until fragrant.

-- Stir through beans, brown sugar, tamari (or soy sauce if using).
-Once the beans and pork are coated evenly, leave to cook 8-10 minutes lid off (if using frozen beans) or 4-6 minutes if using fresh beans.
-Do not stir the mixture, this allows the sauce to caramelise on the base of the pan.
+- Stir through beans, brown sugar, and tamari (or soy sauce if using).
+Once the beans and pork are coated evenly, leave to cook for 8-10 minutes, lid off (if using frozen beans) or 4-6 minutes if using fresh beans.
+Do not stir the mixture.
+This allows the sauce to caramelise on the base of the pan.

-- Once the pork and beans are sticky, stir 1 minute to evenly coat.
+- Once the pork and beans are sticky, stir for 1 minute to coat evenly.

-- Heat olive oil in a large skillet on medium-high heat.
-Add bacon and garlic.
-Cooking stirring for 1 minute.
+- Heat the olive oil in a large skillet on medium-high heat.
+Add the bacon and garlic.
+Cook, stirring for 1 minute.

-- Add rice, break it up using your spoon and combine with the bacon mixture.
+- Add the rice, break it up with your spoon, and combine it with the bacon mixture.

 - Add corn and peas.
-Cook further 1 minute stirring until the corn and peas are just defrosted.
+Cook for 1 minute, stirring until the corn and peas are defrosted.

-- Push all to one side of pan, add egg.
+- Push all ingredients to one side of the pan, and add the egg.

-- Allow the egg to cook through completely before stirring through the rice (this will take 1-2 minutes) and then use your spoon to break it up.
+- Allow the egg to cook through completely (until firm) before stirring through the rice (this will take 1-2 minutes), and then use your spoon to break it up.
 Stir the egg through the rice mixture.